Pastures New: A Year in Writing

 With the re-design, I recognised what was important and what wasn’t.
 In short, everything other than the blog was standard portfolio site filler crap.
 So it’s gone.
 The blog now takes centre stage on the front page as it always should have done really, better catering for the people who actually use the site; webbies.
 Those interested in seeing my work can still do so; it just takes more of a back seat now.

 The information contained on Brooklyn car accident lawyer has not been provided to meet the individual requirements of a specific person and we insist that legal advice be obtained relating to a person’s unique circumstances.
-Because it is important to recognize that insurance companies have teams of attorneys working to protect them, and you should, too.
+Because it is important to recognize that insurance companies have teams of attorneys working to protect them, and you should, too, even those who never fail want to protect their car traders policy.

 A New Purpose